jueves, 19 de diciembre de 2019

 Martin Heidegger, What is called thinking.

-In its undeveloped state our attention is trapped by thought.
-When the attention is free from its attachment to thought we are able to observe consciously and objectively the stream of thought.
-Out of this detached observing, understanding may arise.
-This arising of understanding requires our conscious presence (reconciling force) or as Cynthia puts it, it requires the presence of 'what is most awake in us'.
+When the attention is free from its attachment to thought we are able to observe objectively the stream of thought.
+In detached observing spontaneous understanding may arise.
+This arising of understanding requires our conscious presence (reconciling force).
+'It requires the presence of what is most awake in us'.

 Perhaps Rene Descartes was right after all in his famous 'cogito, ergo sum (I think, therefore I am) if he meant: 'I can think, only when I am'.